sukkergris/job-application/Documentation/_doc_Frontend_Development_Getting_Started.md

 # Getting started

-Let's get you started developiong the fronted!
+Let's get you started developing the fronted!

 ## Programs